stevegrunwell/building-for-php-cli/slides.md

 Note:

-Let's start with a bare-bones greeter script.
+Let's start with a bare-bones greeter script:

-We'll grab the first argument passed, but if we don't have one we'll fall back to "there".
+* First we'll grab the first argument and, if not present, fall back to "there"
+* Then `printf()` "hello, $name"

 ----